 - Should I view it differently?

 There are multiple ways to get around critical thinking barriers.
 One way is to have learners choose a topic of choice and write a paper demonstrating a variety of approaches to solve a problem on the chosen topic.
-Teachers can use real life situations, such as car buying, as examples when strengthening critical thinking skills.
-You can have learners discuss the steps in buying a car and how to make the best decision based a variety of factors, such as income, down payment options, car insurance prices, etc.
+Teachers can use real-life situations, such as car buying, as examples when strengthening critical thinking skills.
+You can have learners discuss the steps in buying a car and how to make the best decision based on a variety of factors, such as income, down payment options, car insurance prices, etc.

 Another way to teach critical thinking skills is to highlight how a bad decision can lead to a poor outcome.
 The goal is to illustrate that making mistakes and suffering consequences are natural parts of decision-making.
 More importantly, that problem solving is a powerful skill that will impact almost every aspect of each student’s future.

-Teachers are key in influencing student’s behavior as well as the use of critical thinking skills.
+Teachers are key in influencing student’s behaviour as well as the use of critical thinking skills.
 These skills can make a positive difference in the achievement level in both the classroom and throughout a student’s life.